CentOS-PaaS-SIG/ci-pipeline/README.md

 The validation left is to make sure the image can boot and more smoke tests may follow if required.
 Success or failure will result with a fedmsg back to the Fedora reviewer/maintainer.
 Also, this can trigger the Red Hat continuous delivery process to run more comprehensive testing.

-CI Pipeline messages sent via fedmsg for this stage are captured by the topics org.centos.prod.ci.pipeline.image.test.smoke.[queued,running,complete].
+CI Pipeline messages sent via fedmsg for this stage are captured by the topics org.centos.prod.ci.pipeline.image.test.smoke.[running,complete].

 ## Message Bus